mozilla-services/metlog-py/docs/config.rst

   where the argument name is the option name minus the `sender_` component and the value is the specified value.
 In the example above, the ZeroMQ bind string and the queue length will be passed to the ZmqPubSender constructor.

+global_*
+  Any configuration value prefaced with `global_` represents an option that is global to all Metlog clients process-wide and not just the client being configured presently.

 In addition to the main `metlog` section, any other config sections that start with `metlog_` (or whatever section name is specified) will be considered to be